Geometry of transcendental singularities of complex analytic functions and vector fields: Introduction

 where $R(w)$ are rational functions of degree ${\tt r} \geq 1$, $T \in \CC^*$.
-A systematic description that depends on the behavior of $R$ is provided in Theorem \ref{familias-P-r}.
-Note that this family is the simplest having periodic functions and/or vector fields, where accumulation of zeros and poles at the essential singularity $\infty$ appears.
-Furthermore, in \S\ref{sporadic-examples}, a necessarily small collection of sporadic examples is provided.
-These families and examples illustrate the links between analysis and geometry.
+A systematic description that depends on the behaviour of $R$ is provided.
+Note that this family is the simplest having periodic functions and/or vector fields where an accumulation of zeros and poles at the essential singularity $\infty$ appear.

-We recall that a \emph{complete holomorphic vector field} on a complex manifold has complex flow for all complex time and all initial conditions.
-Complete vector fields describe the one--parameter families of biholomorphisms of complex manifolds, see \cite{Kobayashi} Ch.\,III, \cite{Forstneric} Ch.\,4.
-On $\CC^n$, complete entire vector fields are among the more interesting families of complex differential equations.
-On Riemann surfaces complete vector fields are rare.
-An \emph{incomplete trajectory} of a complex analytic vector field $X$ is a real trajectory of it having as maximal domain of existence a strict subset of $\RR$.
-In \cite{Guillot}, A. Guillot explores some relations between complex differential equations and the geometrical properties of their complex trajectories, looking at interesting incomplete (real) trajectories.
-In \S\ref{sec:incompletas}, vector field tools provide us with the following result
+In \S\ref{sporadic-examples}, the geometrical richness of the behaviour of the singularities of the inverse function $\Psi_X^{-1}$ that may appear, even in the single--valued case, is explored.
+Examples of single--valued functions are considered from the perspective of vector fields; also examples of vector fields $X$ which give rise to multivalued additively automorphic $\Psi_X$ are fully explained.